AhmedAbouelkher/Response-for-Flutter/README.md

     )
 ```

-> **Note:** Responsive needs to be at the top of your widget tree to be able to work and rebulid the widgets to a new size as the device display changes
+> **Note:** Responsive needs to be at the top of your **Widget Tree** to be able to work and rebulid the widgets to a new size as the device display changes.

-And that is all to be able to initialize the package.
-Very easy!
+And that is all to be able to initialize the package, **Very easy!**

 **Second** to use the package on your widget you have 4 easy to use methods: